Liu Jiyuan

-Liu Jiyuan (劉繼元) (died in 992), also known by his regnal name Emperor Yingwu of (Northern) Han ((北)漢英武帝), was the last ruler of the Shatuo-led Chinese Northern Han dynasty during the Five Dynasties and Ten Kingdoms period.
-He was the grandson of Liu Min.
+Liu Jiyuan (劉繼元) (died in 992), also known by his regnal name as the Emperor Yingwu of (Northern) Han ((北)漢英武帝), was the last emperor of the Shatuo-led Chinese Northern Han dynasty during the Five Dynasties and Ten Kingdoms period.
+He was the grandson of Liu Min (Emperor Shizu).
 He ruled Northern Han from 968 until 979, when he surrendered to Song forces under the Emperor Taizong of Song.